 The HOCTC 2026-2027 UPWP is built upon the approved 2025-2026 UPWP.
 This UPWP will maintain alignment with NYSDOT, FHWA, and FTA guidelines while increasing the MPOs' presence as a local resource for Herkimer and Oneida Counties.
-The overall development was guided by the Goals developed in the Long-Range Transportation Plan 2025 - 2045 which prioritized improving Mobility and Accessibility and incorporating Safety in Transportation Choices.
-Other LRTP goals include: System Preservation, Transportation and Land Use Planning Coordination and Resiliency Planning which includes infrastructure hardening and bridge replacement to strengthen the system's ability to withstand and recover from disruptions1 Projects in the HOCTC metropolitan planning area (MPA) of Herkimer and Oneida Counties will be planned, approved, and carried out to reflect the desire for a comprehensive, coordinated transportation system in consultation and cooperation with officials from federal, state, and local agencies, and the public.
+The overall development was guided by the Goals developed in the Long-Range Transportation Plan 2025 - 2045.
+Projects in the HOCTC metropolitan planning area (MPA) of Herkimer and Oneida Counties will be planned, approved, and carried out to reflect the desire for a comprehensive, coordinated transportation system in consultation and cooperation with officials from federal, state, and local agencies, and the public.